 I do not.

-Jon’than had slept very little.
-He could not afford this engagement to be drawn out too long.
-If that occurred, the odds of his survival decreased.
-So, he set hazards – some obvious, some subtle, and some that only appeared to be traps – to slow his pursuers descent.
+Jonathan had slept very little.
+He could not let this draw out too long or the odds of his survival decreased.
+So, he set hazards – some obvious, some subtle, and some that only appeared to be traps – to slow his pursuers’ descent.

-Jon’than slipped deeper into the shadows.
-If this was a trap, others would be nearby, or feigning rest.
+Jonathan slipped deeper into the shadows.
+If this was a trap, others would be nearby, or feigning sleep.
 All he heard was occasional grumbling about cold food.

-Jon’than circled around to give himself more escape options.
-By the time he was in position, the soldiers had water boiling and were adding green herbs and other things to it.
+Jonathan circled around to give himself more escape options.
+By the time he was in position, the soldiers had water boiling and were adding green herbs and beans.

 A bird warbled its song in the crisp morning air.
 When it finished, there was only the rustle of a faint breeze.

-Jon’than concealed himself, bow ready.
+Jonathan concealed himself, bow ready.
 He aimed at the sentries, releasing a dozen arrows rapidly.
 The distance was too great to be accurate.
-Only the sound of whistling fletchings pierced the stillness.
+Only the sound of whispering fletchings pierced the stillness.